elucian/bee/syntax/structure.md

 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, never in parallel;
 * An aspect can not be used in expressions except unpacking or assignment;
+* An aspect can be terminated early using silent:"exit" or "fail" with error;
+* Using "halt" in aspect cause the program to stop immediately with error.

 **pattern**